-Captures your audience's attention and links the topic to the group's prior expressed learning interests.
-Relates new material to previous knowledge.
-Demonstrates flexibility in modifying teaching to meet the group's needs.
+Implementation: Evaluator indicates S or U Relates new material to previous knowledge. · · · Demonstrates flexibility in modifying teaching to meet the group's needs.
 Presents information in an organized, confident manner.
 Speaks clearly.
 Uses appropriate learning styles for the class.
-Teaching aids are clear, organized and enhance learning.
-Asks questions or makes comments that stimulate discussion (energizes the group).
+Teaching aids are clear, organized and enhance learning. an Al-1999, and a second s Asks questions or makes comments that stimulate discussion (energizes the group).
 Deals effectively with questions or issues (including alternate perspectives) raised by the group.
-Helps the learner feel valued Summarizes the presentation and discussion at the close of the presentation.
-Verifies that the group understands the information presented.
-Completes the presentation within the pre-set time frame.
+Helps the learner feel valued.
+Summarizes the presentation and discussion at the close of the presentation.
+Verifies that the group understands the information presented. den for en ···· Completes the presentation within the pre-set time frame.

-Evaluation: evaluator indicates S or U Incorporates the feedback from students and instructor into the self-evaluation of the presentation.
+Evaluation: Evaluator indicates S or U in the second Incorporates the feedback from students and instructor into the self-evaluation of the presentation.
 Evaluates the effectiveness of the teaching including strengths and weaknesses.